 Leveraging third-party logistics (3PL) providers like ShipBob can simplify how dropshippers handle fulfillment:

-- Warehouse solutions: Keeping products in U.S. warehouses means quicker shipping, which boosts customer satisfaction.
+- Warehouse solutions: Keeping products in U.S. warehouses means quicker shipping, which tends to enhance customer satisfaction.

 - Inventory management: 3PL services usually provide handy software solutions that make inventory tracking and order fulfillment easy and efficient.